ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 [Tellor](https://tellor.io/) is a permissionless, censorship-resistant, and customizable oracle.

-The Tellor protocol can secure putting any verifiable data on-chain, from spot price feeds, TWAPs, random numbers, to EVM calldata - you can even [specify your own "query type"](https://github.com/tellor-io/dataSpecs/issues/new?assignees=&labels=&template=new_query_type.yaml&title=%5BNew+Data+Request+Form%5D%3A+) to build a feed to fit your specific needs.
+The Tellor protocol can secure putting any verifiable data onchain, from spot price feeds, TWAPs, random numbers, to EVM calldata - you can even [specify your own "query type"](https://github.com/tellor-io/dataSpecs/issues/new?assignees=&labels=&template=new_query_type.yaml&title=%5BNew+Data+Request+Form%5D%3A+) to build a feed to fit your specific needs.

 As described in the oracles overview section of this page, we are an oracle protocol that has "a mechanism to reward entities that provide accurate information and penalize those that provide incorrect information."
 Therefore it is necessary to allow some reasonable [amount of time](https://docs.tellor.io/tellor/getting-data/solidity-integration#reading-data) between an oracle update and using that data, to allow for a potential dispute (probablistic finality).